natalieagus/50033/docs/05-teen/fsm.md

 This will calls the `Act` method of <span className="orange-bold">all</span> registered event-triggered actions in this state whose `type` matches `ActionType.Attack`.

-## Attach MarioController to Mario
+## Attach MarioStateController to Mario

-The final step is to attach `MarioController` script to Mario:
+The final step is to attach `MarioStateController` script to Mario:

 - Set its `StartState` to `SmallMario`
 - Set `RemainState` as `RemainInState` (our dummy state)